About This Listing

 Interaction with Guests

 I give my guests a warm welcome, and chat with them if and as they wish; I'm happy to show them round the farm, and recommend places to visit once I know their interests.
+I ask them how long they would like the central heating on for (other than all night).

 I love the peace and tranquility, the rural countryside.